JetBrains/kotlin-wrappers/kotlin-react/README.md

 }
 ```

-`RBuilder` is a class responsible for working with the DSL that provides JSX-like syntax.
+`RBuilder` lets you construct your component's markup using builders, similarly to JSX.

-While in JavaScript the type annotations for props using PropTypes are optional, in Kotlin you have to add a type annotation for `name`.
+When writing React code in JavaScript the type annotations for props (via `PropTypes`) are optional, but in Kotlin they are not.

-Here's an example of a component defined using a class:
+Here's an example of a component defined using a class with a `name` property of type `String`:

 ```kotlin
 package welcome